JAForbes/z4/notification.md

 ---

 So where in the code is the list of triggers kept?
-Is it in the root of Z4 via lifecycle hooks, is it on each Path object?
+Is it in the root of Zed via lifecycle hooks, is it on each Path object?
 Is it on the Proxy?
 The Meta?

 Centrally we have full access to all proxies.
 So we can convert paths into proxies and ask subsequent questions.
 The Path object has access to its own dependencies and path segments preceding it, but it doesn't have full awareness or access to the proxies themselves.